jghibiki/Byte-le-Royale-2018/sphinx/index.md

-# Welcome to Byte-le Royale's documentation!
+# Welcome to Dungeon Delvers documentation!